A Phase 1B Dose-escalation and Phase 2a Study of TRC105 in Combination With Pazopanib in Patients With Advanced Soft Tissue Sarcoma

 13. Thrombolytic use (except to maintain i.v. catheters) within 10 days prior to first day of study therapy

-17. History of peptic ulcer disease or erosive gastritis within the past 6 months, unless treated for the condition and complete resolution has been documented by esophagogastroduodenoscopy (EGD)within 28 days of starting study treatment
+16. History of peptic ulcer within the past 3 months of treatment, unless treated for the condition and complete resolution has been documented by esophagogastroduodenoscopy (EGD) within 28 days of starting study treatment

-19. Known human immunodeficiency virus (HIV) or acquired immunodeficiency syndrome (AIDS)related illness
+18. Known human immunodeficiency virus (HIV) or acquired immunodeficiency syndrome (AIDS) related illness

 20. Pregnancy or breastfeeding.